The Missing Cross to Purity

 and make fellowships of old authors, and make fellowships of the scriptures.

-But being erred from the spirit, they know not the scriptures, nor the power of God,
+But being erred from the spirit, they do not know the scriptures, nor the power of God,

 and there they are in strife and enmity in their fellowships,